-E.4.
-In 2015, the wharf at Poole imported 87,268 tonnes of aggregate.
+E.3.
+In 2017, the wharf at Poole imported 71,400 tonnes of aggregate, a slight decrease from the previous year.
 Indications are that it could import more if demand existed.
-The highest amount imported since figures were recorded in 2003 was 110,000 tonnes in 2008, indicating a capacity for increased importation of an additional 20,000 tonnes per annum.
+The highest amount imported since figures were recorded in 2003 was 110,000 tonnes in 2008, indicating a capacity for increased importation of more than an additional 30,000 tonnes per annum.
 Supply is available.